TotalMiner/totalminer.github.io/lua/functions/other/get_gamer_count_in_radius.md

 ## Parameters

-- `x:` The x component of the center of the sphere.
+- `x`: The x component of the center of the sphere.
-- `y:` The y component of the center of the sphere.
+- `y`: The y component of the center of the sphere.
-- `z:` The z component of the center of the sphere.
+- `z`: The z component of the center of the sphere.
-- `radius:`
+- `radius`:

 ## Returns

-- `:`
+- ``:

 ___